Montimage/5Greplay/docs/docs/references/rule/readme.md

 ## 3.1 Supported functions

+We implement several functions to suport modifying protocol attributes' values, drop a packet, and forward a packet or it copies to the output NIC.
+New functions will be implemented and add time by time.

-The following functions *must* be called inside a reactive function.
+The following functions **must** be called inside a reactive function.

 1. `get_numeric_value( proto_id, att_id, event_id, trace)` returns a `uint64_t` value of `proto_id.att_id` field of `event_id` from the satisfied trace.